-The Fund is exposed to credit risk, which is the risk that a counterparty will be unable to pay its obligations in full when they fall due, causing a financial loss to the Fund.
+The Trust is exposed to credit risk, which is the risk that a counterparty will be unable to pay its obligations in full when they fall due, causing a financial loss to the Trust.

-The Fund does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.
-The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
+The Trust does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.

+The main concentration of credit risk, to which the Trust is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
 None of these assets are impaired nor past their due date.
-The maximum exposure to credit risk is carrying of these balances at reporting date.
+The maximum exposure to credit risk is the carrying of these balances at the reporting date.